P1xt/p1xt-guides/speedrun-practice/android.md

-# Algorithms - Speedrun / Practice
+# Android Development - Speedrun / Practice

 ## Notes
 The following is a list of practice projects for android development intended to be used as ideas for portfolio projects or for use in a speedrun (set aside a month or two and speed through as many as you can in that time - as an intensive hands on practice.)

 Always find or make your own open source assets when doing any clone, and attribute your sources.
 Don't get sued for copyright violation.

+Feel free to code these in native Android or pick a framework/library of your choice (Ionic, React Native, etc).

 ## Projects
 - [ ] Project: Build a Single Screen App